ermalaliraj/docker/tomcat/README.md

 ```

 ##### 2.2 Download vim
-You need vim to modify container's files.
+You need `vim` to modify the container's files.

 ```
 apt-get update